Hungarian space-age piano scales new heights, creator says

 Three experts told Reuters the piano could well be worth it.

-Karoly Reisinger, CEO of the New York piano repair shop Klavierhaus, was “mesmerized” at a sound he said brought lyrical qualities back to the piano after a century of power-focused development.
+Karoly Reisinger, CEO of the New York piano repair shop Klavierhaus, was “mesmerised” at a sound he said brought lyrical qualities back to the piano after a century of power-focused development.

 “In this design you will be able to hear the 1850-1860 era qualities, lyrical, bell-like, precise - and also the modern instrument that our time is used to, which is clarity,” he said.